 How many countries have ratified the Convention on the Rights of the Child?

-More countries have ratified the Convention than any other human rights treaty in history—194 countries had become State Parties to the Convention as of 2014.
+More countries have ratified the Convention than any other human rights treaty in history—196 countries had become State Parties to the Convention as of October 2015.

 Who has not ratified the Convention on the Rights of the Child and why?

 The Convention on the Rights of the Child is the most widely and rapidly ratified human rights treaty in history.
-Only two countries, Somalia and the United States, have not ratified this celebrated agreement.
-Somalia is currently unable to proceed to ratification as it has no recognized government.
+Only one country, the United States of America, has not ratified this celebrated agreement.
 By signing the Convention, the United States has signalled its intention to ratify—but has yet to do so.